 Following the launch of the iPhone 12 last year, many expect the iPhone 13 to release in 2021, but on what date?

 Since the iPhone's inception, Apple has released a brand-new model every year, without fail.
-2021 is likely no different, and the new iPhone will likely make our list of the best phones when it does release.
+2021 has proved to be no different, and the new iPhone has made our list of the best phones following its release.

-Here's all you need to know about the iPhone 13's expected release date.
+Here's all you need to know about the iPhone 13's release date

 iPhone 13 Release Date